In this section, we’ll explain how to define and use instrumentation backends

 Via the command line, it is done as follows:

 <names> is a comma-separated list of instrumentation backends.
 For

 $ dune build --instrument-with bisect_ppx,landmarks

-To enable an instrumentation backend globally, you can type in your
+To enable an instrumentation backend globally, type the following in your

 or for each context individually:

 (lang dune 3.4) (context default) (context (default (name coverage) (instrument_with bisect_ppx))) (context (default (name profiling) (instrument_with landmarks)))

 If both the global and local fields are present, the precedence is the same as

 profile field: the per-context setting takes precedence over the

 command-line flag, which takes precedence over the global field.